Inspiaaa/Micro8/README.md

 	- Optimized right/left **shifters**
 - More than 66,000 nodes in the design

 For more information on the ISA and the design choices that went into it, please see the [ISA documentation](https://github.com/Inspiaaa/Micro8/blob/master/Micro8Documentation/ISA.md).
+Moreover, the [documentation folder](https://github.com/Inspiaaa/Micro8/tree/master/Micro8Documentation) contains further information on the internal design.

 ![](https://github.com/Inspiaaa/Micro8/raw/master/Micro8Documentation/Images/Components/MEM_64.png)